harshalself/chatverse-frontend/README.md

-# AgentFlow UI
+# ChatVerse

-A modern React application for building and managing AI agents with an intuitive interface.
+A modern React application for building and managing AI chatbots with an intuitive interface.

 ## Features